karmab/kcli/docs/index.rst

 Ignition files needed for the install are generated using ``openshift-install create ignition-configs``

-Also note that for bootstrap, masters and workers nodes, we merge the ignition data generated by the openshift installer with the ones generated by kcli, in particular we prepend dns server on those nodes to point to our keepalived vip, force hostnames and inject static pods.
+Also note that for bootstrap, ctlplanes and workers nodes, we merge the ignition data generated by the openshift installer with the ones generated by kcli, in particular we prepend dns server on those nodes to point to our keepalived vip, force hostnames and inject static pods.

-Deployment of bootstrap and masters vms is then launched.
+Deployment of bootstrap and ctlplanes vms is then launched.
 Isos are optionally created for baremetal hosts

-Keepalived and Coredns with mdns are deployed on the bootstrap and master nodes as static pods.
+Keepalived and Coredns with mdns are deployed on the bootstrap and ctlplane nodes as static pods.
 They provide HA access and dns records as needed.

 Initially, the api vip runs on the bootstrap node.

 Ignition files are provided over 22624/http using api ip instead of fqdn.
-The ignition files for both master and worker are patched for it.
+The ignition files for both ctlplane and worker are patched for it.

-Haproxy is created as static pod on the master nodes to load balance traffic to the routers.
-When there are no workers, routers are instead scheduled on the master nodes and the haproxy static pod isn’t created, so routers are simply accessed through the vip without load balancing in this case.
+Haproxy is created as static pod on the ctlplane nodes to load balance traffic to the routers.
+When there are no workers, routers are instead scheduled on the ctlplane nodes and the haproxy static pod isn’t created, so routers are simply accessed through the vip without load balancing in this case.

-Once bootstrap steps finished, the vips transitions to one of the masters.
+Once bootstrap steps finished, the vips transitions to one of the ctlplanes.

 At this point, workers are created and the installation is monitored until completion.
 A flag allows to deploy in an async manner

-It’s possible to scale masters or workers after the initial installation, using ``kcli scale cluster openshift`` (Instead of scaling machines as done in IPI workflows)
+It’s possible to scale ctlplanes or workers after the initial installation, using ``kcli scale cluster openshift`` (Instead of scaling machines as done in IPI workflows)

 On aws/gcp/ibmcloud
 ^^^^^^^^^^^^^^^^^^^

 On those platforms, We rely on dns and load balancing services and as such dont need static pods.

-In the case of deploying a single master, a flag allows to get rid of the loadbalancer at the end of the install.
+In the case of deploying a single ctlplane, a flag allows to get rid of the loadbalancer at the end of the install.

 SNO (single node openshift ) support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can deploy a single node setting masters to 1 and workers to 0 in your parameter file.
+You can deploy a single node setting ctlplanes to 1 and workers to 0 in your parameter file.
 On Cloud platforms, you can use an extra parameter, ``sno_cloud_remove_lb``, to remove loadbalancer and point dns directly to the public ip of your node, making the resulting cluster only rely on the corresponding instance.

 Alternatively, you can leverage bootstrap in place (bip) and rhcos live iso with the flag ``sno``, which allows you to provision a baremetal sno by creating a custom iso stored in your specified libvirt pool.
 The following extra parameters are available with this workflow:

 -  sno_disk: You can indicate which disk to use for installing Rhcos operating system in your node.
 If none is specified, the disk will be autodiscovered
 -  sno_dns: Defaults to true.
-A static pod leveraging coredns and pointing the relevant dns records to the ip of the node is injected after master ignition is generated, removing the need for external dns.
+A static pod leveraging coredns and pointing the relevant dns records to the ip of the node is injected after ctlplane ignition is generated, removing the need for external dns.
 Use this if you can’t provide the DNS requirements for the single node
 -  sno_virtual: Defaults to false.
 If you set it to true, a vm leveraging the generated iso will be created and install will be monitored up until the end.
 This is mostly available for dog fooding the bip approach.
 -  extra_args: You can use this variable to specify as a string any extra args to add to the generated iso.
 A common use case for this is to set static networking for the node, for instanc with something like ``ip=192.168.1.200::192.168.1.1:255.255.255.0:mysupersno.dev.local:enp1s0:none nameserver=192.168.1.1``
 -  api_ip: This is normally not needed but if you already have some DNS records in place pointing to a given api vip or you don’t know your baremetal ip, you can specify the vip so that an extra keepalived static pod is injected.